bitsofcotton/consistency-boots/README.md

 We can do the repository with some of the .sh files and some of the assembler binary and connect to some preceding results on compiler/interpreter they're readable possible enough.
 However even so, some of the big brother who pretends like an attacker could watch all of our result and jam out us without electro magnetic dark room nor the trustworthy computer hardware implementation.

 This also mean: if our environment is watched (and controlled) by the big brothers, to get complete infection free binary with infected environment insists us arduousness on non-connectivity with network and physical security.
-We cannot have them because of the condition we live, so we keep away with complete our effort on them.
+We cannot have them because of the condition we live, so we keep away from complete our effort on them.

+So if the non-connectivity is uncomplete one, they only causes to have dangerous environment on another implementation distributors if we're watched by some big brother condition.
+So in this meaning, the distributor have to have many much equipment to produce some of the chips nor, many much equipment not to connect possible the internet even they includes power supply cable nor air gap with buffered in/output.

 # Tips on the attack on abstract observation layer
 Even so, we cannot avoid at all the observation layer based attack which slips the combination of the structure unobserved on some of the size.